unripelo/pythonprac/README.md

-pythonprac

 # Description

-pythonpract is Python library for Aya's exercises in using Python language.
+pythonpract is Python repository for Aya's exercises in using Python language.

 # Note